-- There are actually two different notions. - Learning probabilistic concepts - The learned concept is a function $c: \mathbf{X} \rightarrow [0,1]$ - -c(x) may be interpreted as the probability that the label 1 is assigned to x - The learning theory that we have studied before is applicable (with some extensions). - Bayesian Learning: Use of a probabilistic criterion in selecting a hypothesis - The hypothesis can be deterministic, a Boolean function. - It's not the hypothesis it's the process. - In practice, as we'll see, we will use the same principles as before, often similar justifications, and similar algorithms.
+- Note that there are two different notions. - Learning probabilistic concepts - The learned concept is a function h: $X \rightarrow [0,1]$ - h(x) may be interpreted as the probability that the label 1 is assigned to x - The learning theory that we have studied before is applicable (with some extensions). - Bayesian Learning: Use of a probabilistic criterion in selecting a hypothesis - The hypothesis can be deterministic, a Boolean function. - It's not the hypothesis it's the process. - In practice, as we'll see, we will use the same principles as before, often similar justifications, and similar algorithms.